CBD and Probiotics for Anxiety - the 1-2 Punch

 We're going to take a quick stroll down brain chemistry lane.

-There's a powerful, naturally-occuring endocannabinoid called Anandamide.
+There's a powerful, naturally-occurring endocannabinoid called Anandamide.

 It's the so-called "bliss" molecule named after the goddess of bliss, Anand.